Thursday, 14 June 2007

 Ascent 450 m, descent 480 m

-In the morning my stomach pangs had subsided as though they had never been.
-We marched off at a brisk pace and were back at the highway (the N100) by
+In the morning my stomach pangs had vanished as though they had never been.
+We marched off at a brisk pace and were back at the highway (the N100) by 7 am.
+There was no GR in these parts, as the GR4 had gone north from Céreste, so we walked along the road for a little way until we came to the turn-off to Viens, our destination.

 Rather than follow the bitumen all the way, we decided to risk a short-cut on what looked like a track on the map, between Fouix and les Faysses.
 At the end of the little car road was a farmhouse, but no sign of the track until we trespassed our way through the yard and found some overgrown wheel ruts heading in the direction we wanted.